-Every once in a while, you notice that your Facebook™ ads are not delivering.
+Every once in awhile, you notice that your Facebook™ ads are not delivering.
 Some of them are stuck in the “Pending” queue for too long.
 Others were approved but you get the “Not Delivering” message in your Campaigns panel.
 Both situations are worrying, especially if you are running a time-restricted campaign (seasonal sales, flash sales, special discounts for a limited period of time).
-Even if you miss a few hours of ad delivering, your chances of getting the sales you were expecting drop significantly.
+Even if you miss a few hours of ad delivering, your chances of getting the sales you were expecting to drop significantly.

 Rule Number 1: Make Sure Your Facebook™ Ads Meet the Requirements